AlexeyProvorov/The-world-as-a-knitting-needle/Duolingo test.md

 He didn't finish his assignment on time, so he lost a few marks.
 You can attend the workshop or you can watch the recording later.

+We are talking about getting a part-time job.
+I want to work at the university library.
+I think it's a good fit because it fits my schedule.